Vtama is a brand-name topical cream that’s prescribed for plaque psoriasis. Vtama contains the active drug tapinarof.

 What Vtama does

 Vtama is a type of drug called an aryl hydrocarbon receptor agonist.
 It attaches to special sites in your skin called aryl hydrocarbon receptors (AhRs).
 AhRs help control various pathways that are involved in the healthy function of your skin.

 It’s not known how Vtama works to treat plaque psoriasis.
-However, by attaching to AhRs in your skin, Vtama helps to return normal balance to the pathways in your skin.
+However, by attaching to AhRs in your skin, Vtama helps helps to balance to the pathways in your skin.
 This helps stop the excessive production of skin cells that cause the psoriasis plaques.
 It also reduces inflammation in your skin.

 How long does it take to work?

 Vtama starts working as soon as you use it, but it may take a few weeks before your psoriasis starts to improve.
 In clinical trials, some people had improvements in their symptoms as early as 4 weeks after starting Vtama.
 However, for most people, it took at least 12 weeks of treatment for psoriasis to improve or clear up completely.